Skip to main content

 When creating a workstation, you must specify the following essential information:

-- Automatic Assignment: Pilot takes full control of work distribution based on intelligent algorithms that consider technician availability and capacity settings.
-Technicians cannot self-assign tasks to themselves, and managers cannot manually assign specific steps to individual technicians.
+• Automatic Assignment: Pilot takes full control of work distribution based on intelligent algorithms that consider technician availability and capacity settings.
+Technicians cannot self-assign tasks to themselves, and managers cannot manually assign specific tasks to individual technicians.
 Pilot automatically optimizes task distribution to maximize efficiency and workload balance.

-- Manual Assignment - Push Model: This assignment type gives managers complete control over task distribution.
-Managers can assign specific production steps to individual technicians based on their judgment, expertise requirements, or workload considerations.
+• Manual Assignment - Push Model: This assignment type gives managers complete control over task distribution.
+Managers can assign specific production tasks to individual technicians based on their judgment, expertise requirements, or workload considerations.
 However, technicians cannot self-assign tasks and must wait for management to distribute work to them.

-- Manual Assignment - Pull Model: In this configuration, technicians have the autonomy to self-assign available tasks from the workstation's queue.
-They can review pending work and choose which steps to complete based on their availability and preferences.
+• Manual Assignment - Pull Model: In this configuration, technicians have the autonomy to self-assign available tasks from the workstation's queue.
+They can review pending work and choose which tasks to complete based on their availability and preferences.
 Managers cannot override this process by assigning tasks directly to specific technicians, as the system relies on technician initiative to pull work from the available queue.

-- Custom Assignment: This flexible option combines elements of both manual assignment types.
-Technicians retain the ability to self-assign available tasks from the workstation queue, while managers also have the authority to assign specific steps to particular technicians when needed.
+• Custom Assignment: This flexible option combines elements of both manual assignment types.
+Technicians retain the ability to self-assign available tasks from the workstation queue, while managers also have the authority to assign specific tasks to particular technicians when needed.

-- Enter the physical location of the workstation within your laboratory facility.
-When you specify a location, Pilot provides an additional benefit: whenever a technician completes a production step at this workstation, Pilot will automatically update the case's location to reflect where the work was performed, providing real-time tracking of case progress through your facility.
+• Enter the physical location of the workstation within your laboratory facility.
+When you specify a location, Pilot provides an additional benefit: whenever a technician completes a production task at this workstation, Pilot will automatically update the case's location to reflect where the work was performed, providing real-time tracking of case progress through your facility.

 Assigning Production Template Steps